CDCgov/NEDSS-Modernization/patient-search/api/README.md

 ## Running

+### Prerequisites

+1. Java 17
+1. Node / NPM
+1. nbs-mssql, elasticsearch, and nifi docker containers are running.
+See [CDC Sandbox](../../cdc-sandbox/README.md)

 ### VSCode

 1. In the ui directory run `npm install`
-1. In the root directory run `./gradlew build`
+1. In the patient-search directory run `./gradlew build`
 1. Press `Cmd+Shift+P` and run `Java: Clean Language Server Workspace`
 1. VSCode should now recognize the QueryDSL generated Q classes and be able to launch the debugger